paleovar/StateDependency/README.md

 **Contributions to this repository:** The presented code builds on previous analysis by Moritz J. Kirschner ([@cellador](https://github.com/cellador))

 Please see `./license.md` for terms of use.
 This repository contains the **maintained code and processed data** to create the figures of *Ellerhoff et al. (2022)*.
-The raw data will be uploaded to [Zenodo](https://www.zenodo.org/) upon publication.
+The model simulation data can be found on [Zenodo](https://doi.org/10.5281/zenodo.6074747) under the identifier 10.5281/zenodo.6074747 .

 ## Organisation of this repository